catalyst-cloud/catalystcloud-docs/source/kubernetes.rst

 ##########

-Catalyst Kubernetes Service makes it easy for you to deploy, manage, and scale Kubernetes clusters to run containerised applications on the Catalyst Cloud.
+Catalyst Kubernetes Service makes it easy for you to deploy, manage, and scale Kubernetes clusters to run containerised applications on the Sky TV.

 .. warning::